-Building on the foundation of the OurCounty Sustainability Plan, the CWP was developed through a series of dialogues with nearly 100 water management agency representatives, Tribes, non-governmental organizations, local governments, and other stakeholders.
-After first defining the collective needs and desired outcomes for our region's water resilience, stakeholders progressed from development of targets, to strategies, and finally, to a specific, implementable two-year Action Plan.
-The CWP was subject to an extensive public review process which helped shape this final document.
+Building on the foundation of the OurCounty Sustainability Plan, the CWP was developed through a series of dialogues with nearly 100 water management agency representatives, tribes, non-governmental organizations, local governments, and stakeholders.
+After first defining the collective needs and desired outcomes for our region's water resilience, stakeholders progressed from development of targets to strategies and finally to a specific, implementable two-year Action Plan.
 Details on the meetings and workshops that supported CWP development are provided in Appendix D.